binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 Every decision made throughout a project needs to factor in security.
 Just as with other non functional requirements, retrofitting means undoing what you've already done and rebuilding.
 Maintaining the mindset of going back later and bolting on security does not work.

 Often I hear people say "well ... we haven't been hacked so far".
 This shows a lack of understanding.
-My respond usually is: "Not that your aware of".
+My response usually is: "Not that you're aware of".
 Many of the most successful attacks go unnoticed.
 Even if you or your organisation haven't been compromised, business's are changing all the time, along with the attack surface and your assets.
 It's more so a matter of when, than if.

 One of the additional resources useful at this stage is the [MS Application Threats and Countermeasures](https://msdn.microsoft.com/en-us/library/ff648641.aspx#c02618429_008).